atharvaG1/IoT-with-ESP-8266/README.md

 Inits:- Void setup() of the code.
 Initializes MQTT, Wi-Fi in both AP and client mode, SD CARD,UART,Websocket Request parameters.
   Finally, connects to Wi-Fi.then  connects to the said DB.
-Loop Section:This portion contains void loop() and functions called in it.

 1. Wait for serial data to arrive.
 2. When data arrives, parse it and create a json string
 3. Add timestamp and Packet Count to the json string(Packet count is stored in and retrived from SPI FLASH so that even after reboot, packet count remains unperturbed)